The video experts blog

 So what’s the solution?

 The answer is using a networking bonding encoder that can merge multiple cell phones and/or wireless networks into a single, strong mobile broadband connection.
 To learn more about cellular bonding technology, check out this article on mobile live streaming equipment.
-Or, check out the solutions from a video broadcast equipment provider like LiveU.
+Or, check out the solutions from a professional broadcast video equipment provider like LiveU.

 Professional Audio Equipment